 In the last moments of a heretofore-wasted life, grace entered and redeemed the heart of a man whose story became one of the great evangels of the Christian faith.

 "Lord, remember me when Thou comest into Thy kingdom" (Luke 23:42 ).

-Universally referred to as “the thief on the cross,” the man is more accurately “the saint of Heaven” and “preacher of the Gospel.”
+Universally referred to as "the thief on the cross," the man may more accurately be termed "the saint of Heaven" and "preacher of the Gospel."
 Indeed, how many souls have trusted in the Lord Jesus Christ, many in the late hours of life, because the Bible records the story of a thief crying out to the God so desirous to redeem that dying breaths can become saving confessions of the Savior?

 One might think that the thief become saint expressed a great audacity in seeking grace while hanging on a justly deserved cross.
 This would be true were it not for the fact that it was not the man who sought grace, but grace that sought the man.
 This is always the Divine order of salvation, that Christ is revealed for who He is by the Word of God and the Holy Spirit.
 No one in history ever had a clearer view of the true nature of the Lord Jesus than the men who hung beside Him on Mount Calvary's crosses, and thankfully, one responded to the mercy he witnessed flowing from the wounds of the Lamb of God.